If you’re in Dallas, one place you can’t miss out on is the Dallas Farmer’s Market, just east of Downtown Dallas at 920 S. Harwood Street.

 - My all time favorite vendor is Hannah’s Gluten Free Bakery.
 If you’re gluten free like me, you have to try her cinnamon buns and donuts!
-They taste just like the regular alternative!
+They taste so much like the regular alternative!

 - The Market is the indoor portion of the Farmer’s Market, open seven days a week.
 This building hosts all sorts of restaurants and shops.